karlmdavis/justdavis-karl/content/it/davis/servers/eddings/kerberos.md

 This <%= topic_link("/it/davis/servers/eddings/") %> sub-guide describes the steps necessary to make the computer a Kerberos authentication server, using [MIT Kerberos](http://web.mit.edu/kerberos/).

 Previously, I'd been using `lewis` as a Kerberos server (see <%= wiki_entry_link("LewisSetupKerberosServer") %>).
 This functionality has now been moved to `eddings`.
-The Kerberos realm formerly hosted by `lewis`, `DAVISONLINEHOME.NAME`, was decomissioned and replaced with the new `JUSTDAVIS.COM` realm.
+The Kerberos realm formerly hosted by `lewis`, `DAVISONLINEHOME.NAME`, was decomissioned and replaced with the new `JUSTDAVIS.COM` realm on `eddings`.

 ## Installing kerberos

 [MIT Kerberos](http://web.mit.edu/kerberos/) is more or less the only Linux Kerberos server available.
 There's also `samba`, but that's also an attempt to replace all of Microsoft's Active Directory, and wasn't very stable last I checked.
 I've had good success with MIT's Kerberos, myself.
-Installing `bind` is as simple as:
+Installing it is as simple as:

     $ sudo apt-get install krb5-kdc krb5-admin-server